onepanelio/core-docs/docs/getting-started/contributing.md

 sidebar_label: Contributing
 ---

-Welcome to Onepanel Core Project!
+Welcome to Onepanel CE Project!
 We are excited to have you as part of the community and welcome all contributions.

 ## Getting started as a contributor
 This document outlines project structure, guidelines and serves as a single source of truth for contributions.
 Our goal is to make it as easy for everyone to contribute to the code base, documentation, and components.